What Is Mindset?

 Mindset, ego, id, self-image?
-Aren’t they all the same thing?
-Well, yes, I think they all reflect similar phenomena in our minds.
-Here however I focus on the importance of self-image.
+I think essentially they’re all the same thing or at least parts of the same thing!
+Here I focus on the importance of self-image.

-Dr Maxwell Maltz, who introduced the concept of self-image stated: “It may not be consciously recognisable.
-But it is there, down to the last detail.
-The self-image is our own conception of the “sort of person I am”.
-It has been built up from our own beliefs about ourselves”
+Dr Maxwell Maltz introduced the self-image stating: “It may not be consciously recognisable but it is there, down to the last detail.
+Self-image is our own conception of the “sort of person I am”.
+It’s been built up from our own beliefs about ourselves”

-Dr Maltz was a cosmetic surgeon whose ideas were based on his observations of people both considering and having undergone cosmetic surgery.
+Dr Maltz was a cosmetic surgeon whose ideas were based on his observations of people who were either considering having cosmetic surgery or had undergone a cosmetic operation.
 Over the years, his ideas have gained much support through modern science.

 What Self-Image Is About